-The Scottish Legal Awards are the first and foremost national awards celebration for the legal industry.
+The Scottish Legal Awards are the first and foremost national awards celebration for the legal industry in Scotland.

 Thanks to our headline sponsors Scott + Co and to premium sponsors Bank of Scotland, Wolffe and The Scotsman for their continued support this year and a warm welcome to our new sponsor, Frasia Wright Associates.
 We have already received fantastic awards support with 8 other businesses also continuing to support the programme.